ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 * If a response is available for the previous period but not the current period, then perform forwards imputation.
 * If a response is available for the second period but not the third, fourth or current, then perform rolling forwards imputation from the second period.
 * If a respondent doesn't respond for the first two periods it is sampled (see bullet point 2) however does respond for the third period, then overwrite periods 1 and 2 with backwards imputation.
 * You can forwards and backwards impute off of the same respondent.
 However, a forwards impute will always be preferred to a backwards impute.
 * If a respondent responds for all periods, then imputation is not needed.
 * If a business is rotated out of the sample and then rotated back into the sample, values that were previously present should not be used to forwards impute.
 * If a business is rotated out of sample and then rotated back into the sample, the response from the current period should not be used to backwards impute.
-* If auxiliary data is missing then an error will occur
+* If auxiliary data is missing then an error will occur.

 Please see the image below for further information.